samover/proverbs_api/README.md

 This is a simple api written in node.js and express that returns a random proverb from ['Dictionary of English Proverbs and Proverbial Phrases'](https://www.gutenberg.org/ebooks/39281).

-The only end-point available is `/proverb`
+The only end-point available is `/proverb`.
+Check it out on [https://proverbs-api.herokuapp.com/api/proverb](https://proverbs-api.herokuapp.com/api/proverb).

 ## How to use
 * clone the repo